 In the case of web attacks (whose purpose is to invade systems, to differentiate them from cons such as phishing), the F5 Networks security company has pointed out that formjacking is the category’s “champion.”
 This technique accounts for 71% of all data leakage stemming from hacking—and also—12% of all leakage.

 The answer is: Both!
 Application Security (together with a good assessment of all third-party scripts used) is an extremely delicate and important area for anticipating problems and avoiding the type of breaches that British Airways suffered.
 (Not to mention the fines.)
 However, adequate monitoring and response are also indispensable parts for proper risk management in Information Security (InfoSec).

 And the remediation must go beyond the data leakage itself.
 Notice how instructions and/or codes that can provide access to breaches may be available in collaborative repositories—and those can show their faces anytime.

 If access to the breach occurs, it will then be necessary to have an effective data exposure monitoring and response tool.
 In these days of increased legal responsibility for data, it’s critical that companies exercise extreme care regarding their digital risks, both to protect their business and avoid fines.
 Reaction time is another determinant that can lead to the discovery of system flaws, and thus avoid more serious damage.

 Axur serves companies that need help in dealing with digital risks such as data leaks.
 Using thousands of bots and artificial intelligence technologies, we scan the web in search of violations such as the ones you have just read about.
-A solution that can be useful in solving these problems is Digital Fraud Discovery.
-And for monitoring the deep and dark web, take a look at Threat Intelligence Discovery.
+Check the phishing solution and, for monitoring the deep and dark web, take a look at Threat Intelligence.